i05nagai/memorandum/language/english_speaking.md

 * sore/hurt/painful
     * I had a sore throad and aching limbs
     * My arms are sore from all the lifting
+* keep
+    * you want to keep your skills up-to-date
+    * keep from/prevent from
     * keep back/hide/
         * if you feel that someone is keeping back information from you, you might feel that you want to confront them about the situation
 * I plan to take entrance exams for second choice and third choice universities because I don' want to end up without a university.
 * still, yet, already
     * It's 10 o'clock and joe is still in bed